Personal Assets: Everything You Need to Know

 The most important way to keep your assets safe is to prepare for an emergency.
 This most often means listing family and friends who are authorized to handle the assets within the list.
 To keep your property safe, you should keep or scan as many receipts as possible, especially on high-ticket items.
 Any information that proves ownership should also be maintained.

 If you need help with personal assets, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.